LearnersGuild/curriculum-app/modules/98-Pizza-Restaurant-Relational-DB-Schema-With-CRUD-API/README.md

----
-authors:
-- "deonna"
-team_size: 2
-goal_id: 98
-title: 'Pizza Restaurant: Relational DB Schema with CRUD API'
-created_at: '2016-10-13T22:49:54Z'
-labels:
-- practice
-published: true
-level: '1'
-phase: 3
-redirect_from: "/goals/98"
----

-# Pizza Restaurant: RDB Schema with CRUD API
+# Pizza Restaurant: RDB Schema with CRUD API (98)

+## Skills

+- Can build a SQL schema for a given problem definition
+- Can build a RESTful API using Express
+- Can explain what an Entity Relationship(ER) diagram is
+- Can explain what an SQL transaction is

 ## Challenge Rubric